berensp/berensp.github.io/_posts/2024-07-29-delighters.md

 <center><img src="/assets/og/phone_strava_message.png" alt="Strava actionable insight" style="width: 60%;"></center>

-...so that I have a data-informed justification for purchasing some new kicks:
+...so that you have a data-informed justification for purchasing the new kicks:

 <center><img src="/assets/og/brooks_adrenaline_gts_23.png" alt="Adrenaline GTS 23" style="width: 60%;"></center>

-Joking aside, this is nontrivial to me, because I've had my share of running-related knee and shin and foot injuries, some of which were attributable to going too far in shoes whose midsoles I had already stomped out.
+Actually, this is nontrivial to me, because I've had my share of running-related knee and shin and foot injuries, some of which were attributable to going too far in shoes whose midsoles I had already stomped out.

 So, it's an insight which I find valuable.
 And the mechanism is a convenient one, since the alternative to this tracker is some kind of manual tracking, which, honestly, ain't gonna happen.